nmshd/documentation/_docs_integrate/exchange-files-using-attributes.md

 If the File has `tags`, the IdentityAttribute will have the same `tags`.
 The `value` of the IdentityFileReference is the value of `reference.truncated` of the File that is now owned by the recipient.
 Also, if the File has any `tags`, they will become `tags` of the IdentityAttribute.
-Moreover, the newly created OwnIdentityAttribute of the recipient will be shared with the sender, i.e. an own shared IdentityAttribute will be created for the recipient.
+Moreover, the newly created OwnIdentityAttribute of the recipient will be shared with the sender, i.e. [AttributeForwardingDetails]({% link _docs_integrate/data-model-overview.md %}#attributeforwardingdetails) will be created for the recipient.
 Based on this, an appropriate AcceptResponseItem of type [TransferFileOwnershipAcceptResponseItem]({% link _docs_integrate/data-model-overview.md %}#transferfileownershipacceptresponseitem) is generated.
-It contains the `id` and the `content` of the created own shared IdentityAttribute in its `attributeId` and `attribute` property, respectively.
+It contains the `id` and the `content` of the OwnIdentityAttribute in its `attributeId` and `attribute` property, respectively.
 This ResponseItem will appear within the `items` property of the [Response]({% link _docs_integrate/data-model-overview.md %}#response) to the Request for transferring the ownership of Files, which will be sent back to the sender.

 ### Reject a TransferFileOwnershipRequestItem